TDG-Platform/docs/Change_Detection_Preparation.md

-# cd_prep (Change Detection Preparation)
+# Change Detection Preparation (cd_prep)

-The cd_prep GBDX task performs a series of operations on a pair of input images to prepare them for the application of downstream change detection algorithms.
+The Change Detection Preparation task performs a series of operations on a pair of input images to prepare them for the application of downstream change detection algorithms.
 It accomplishes this via the following operations:

     1. Initial crop of the input images to their region of overlap
     2. Image-to-image registration
     3. Alignment of the images to a common grid, cloud removal and final cropping

-This task takes as input two orthorectified, atmospherically compensated images in geotiff format and has been tested with output from AOP_Strip_Processor.
+This task takes as input two orthorectified, atmospherically compensated images in geotiff format and has been tested with output from Advanced Image Preprocessor.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!